Welcome to Disney California Adventure (DCA)! Let’s eat some vegan food!

 Ghirardelli Soda Fountain and Chocolate Shop (Pacific Wharf): Counter Service

-Here you can get a raspberry sorbet (I checked the ingredients list) as the Marina Raspberry Sorbet Sunday.
+Here you can get a raspberry sorbet (I checked the ingredients list) as the Marina Raspberry Sorbet Sundae.
 The hot fudge has dairy, and omit the whipped cream.
 You can substitute a few different toppings.
 I did the strawberry and pineapple purees, but you can also do crushed almonds.
 They top it with a 72% dark chocolate square, which is vegan!

 I walked around the entire shop again recently (June 2019) and checked the ingredients lists on all the chocolates.
 The only one that didn’t have milk in it was the 72% dark.
 All of the others, even the other dark chocolates, contain dairy.